andybest/common-lisp/README.md

 `make-atlas-from-directory` to map pixels to the [0..1] domain when writing the resulting metadata file.
 This is useful for use with OpenGL texture coordinates.

+Lastly, you can optionally supply the `:flip-y` argument to `make-atlas` or `make-atlas-from-directory` to flip the Y axis when writing coordinates to the metadata file.
+This is useful when using OpenGL which assumes the origin is at the bottom-left.

 ## License

 Copyright © 2017 Michael Fiano <michael.fiano@gmail.com>.